Catholic Church in the United States: 20th–21st centuries

-In the later 20th century "[...] the Catholic Church in the United States became the subject of controversy due to allegations of clerical child abuse of children and adolescents, of episcopal negligence in arresting these crimes, and of numerous civil suits that cost Catholic dioceses hundreds of millions of dollars in damages."
-Because of this, higher scrutiny and governance as well as protective policies and diocesan investigation into seminaries have been enacted to correct these former abuses of power, and safeguard parishioners and the church from further abuses and scandals.
+In the late 20th century, the Catholic Church in the United States received scrutiny and controversy due to heightened allegations of clerical sexual abuse, especially involving children and adolescents; some observers pointed toward episcopal negligence in arresting and charging clergy for these crimes, which led to numerous civil suits, costing Catholic dioceses hundreds of millions in damages.
+To safeguard parishioners and the Church from further abuses and scandals, policies and diocesan investigations into seminaries have been enacted to try to correct these former abuses of power; one initiative includes the National Leadership Roundtable on Church Management, a group of laymen dedicated towards bringing better administrative practices to dioceses.